self-propelled working machine insurance

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Specific insurance solutions: More than just liability
+Specialised insurance solutions: More than just liability cover

-In addition to the basic liability insurance for damages to third parties, operators of self-propelled work machinery should consider additional coverage.
-Machinery breakdown insurance covers unforeseen damage to the machine itself, for example due to operator error or material fatigue.
+In addition to basic liability insurance for damage to third parties, operators of self-propelled work machines should consider further cover.
+Machinery breakdown insurance covers unforeseen damage to the machine itself, for example caused by operator error or material fatigue.
 Repair costs can quickly reach five-figure sums.
-A comprehensive insurance, similar to that for motor vehicles, protects against the financial consequences of theft, fire, or natural damage.
-Especially for expensive special machinery, often valued at over €100,000, this protection is essential.
-In the event that a machine fails due to damage, business interruption insurance can cover lost profits and ongoing costs for up to twelve months.
-This is particularly important if the business is heavily reliant on individual machines.
+Comprehensive insurance, similar to that for motor vehicles, protects against the financial consequences of theft, fire or natural hazards.
+This protection is essential, especially for expensive specialist machines whose value often exceeds EUR 100,000.
+If a machine is taken out of service due to damage, business interruption insurance can reimburse lost profit and ongoing costs for a period of up to twelve months.
+This is particularly important when the business depends heavily on individual machines.
 The following insurances may be relevant:

-2. Business liability insurance (as basic coverage, often sufficient for machines <=20 km/h).
+2. Public liability insurance (as basic cover, often sufficient for machines <=20 km/h).

 3. Machinery breakdown insurance (for own damage to the machine).